The Moselle Cycle Path

 Our Classic Moselle Cycle Path trip includes accommodation in standard ensuite double/twin rooms in small family-run guesthouses and hotels.
 Each is carefully selected for their warmth of welcome and character.
 It's also possible to upgrade to 3-4* hotels (ategory 'A' each night for a little extra comfort.

 We work with a number of accommodations along the cycle path, so all distances are an approximation of the recommended routes.
 You may be accommodated up to 5km away in the surrounding area.

 Single rooms are available although a supplement is payable.
 As this is a popular route it's ideal for solo cyclists.

 The route is marked throughout and we supply you with detailed maps, route notes and information pack.

 - 6 Breakfasts

-- 24-hour telephone support service from our office
+- 24/7 Emergency telephone support from our office

 - Travel to Trier / from Koblenz

 - Upgrade the standard hybrid bike hire option to an e-bike or tandem